hyungmogu/cloud-guru-Implementing-a-full-CI-CD-pipeline/12_fully_automated_deployment/01_fully_automated_deployment.md

 8. In `Jenkinsfile`, make sure to replace `willbla` with your personal repository
 - `milestone(1)` forces all prior builds to go through in order before proceeding.
+- `post build actions` allow steps to be invoked regardless of status of Jenkin pipeline.

 **Jenkinsfile**
 ```